sensu/sensu-docs/content/sensu-go/5.18/installation/auth.md

 ## Active Directory (AD) authentication {#ad-authentication}

-Sensu offers [commercial support][6] for using Microsoft Active Directory (AD) for authentication to the Sensu dashboard, API, and sensuctl.
+Sensu offers [commercial support][6] for using Microsoft Active Directory (AD) for authentication to the Sensu web UI, API, and sensuctl.
 The AD authentication provider is based on the [LDAP authentication provider][44].

 ### Active Directory (AD) configuration examples {#ad-configuration-examples}